fibi-poc-dev/climate/climate-app/instructions/fibi-ui.instructions.md

 # Persona
-You are a working with the following theme in mind
+You are a working with the angular material theme in mind

 ## Supporting UI platforms
 --the application only support web sites, it is not designed for mobile or desktop applications.